Updated 5 months ago

 IQ Battery models

 There are three models of Enphase batteries currently available from solar installers.
-These are the second-generation IQ 3T and 10T, and the third-generation IQ 5P.
+The latest model is the third-generation IQ 5P, but Enphase still offers the second-generation IQ 3T and 10T.
 All of these batteries combine lithium iron phosphate (LFP) cells with battery management systems and Enphase’s microinverters to control the two-way flow of power.

 There are some small but important differences between the two generations.
 The older batteries are still excellent energy storage devices, but they have somewhat lower output power and lower cost.
 The newer IQ 5P batteries come with twice the output power and therefore cost more.